stefan6419846/pip-licenses/README.md

 ## Description

-`pip-licenses` is a CLI tool for checking the software license of installed Python packages with pip.
+`pip-licenses` is a CLI tool for checking the software licenses of installed Python packages with pip.

 Implemented with the idea inspired by `composer licenses` command in Composer (a.k.a PHP package management tool).

 https://getcomposer.org/doc/03-cli.md#licenses

+This is a fork of the original [pip-licenses](https://github.com/raimon49/pip-licenses) project.

 ## Installation